nviets/nixos-raspi-camera/README.md

-A [NixOS](https://nixos.org) module to stream video from Raspberry Pi 4 model B. The project is in a draft state and will probably remain there permanently.
-Only one particular set of hardware is supported, see the [Hardware](#hardware) section.
-A number of problems has been revealed in the course of the development.
-For some of them the workarounds were found and described in the [Problems](#problems) section.
+A [NixOS](https://nixos.org) module to stream video from the Raspberry Pi 4 Model B. The project is in a draft state and will probably remain there permanently.
+Only one particular set of hardware is supported; see the [Hardware](#hardware) section.
+A number of problems have been revealed in the course of development.
+For some of them, workarounds were found and are described in the [Problems](#problems) section.
 Have fun!

 Contents